Content Marketing vs. Digital Marketing: Key Distinctions Revealed

 Disadvantages of Digital Marketing

-• Costly: Paid advertising and other digital marketing tactics can be expensive, especially for small businesses with limited budgets.
+• Costly: Paid advertising and other digital marketing tactics can be prohibitively expensive, especially for small businesses with limited budgets.

 • Short-term focus: Digital marketing campaigns often focus on immediate gains, which may not contribute to long-term brand building.